 Engagement with Youth

-- Training a group of youths in Improved Agriculture so as to restore faith in the youth that agriculture could be one remunerative livelihood option
+- Training them on improved agriculture so that agriculture can be one remunerative livelihood option

 - Training girls on sewing, knitting, embroidery

 - Training a cadre of youths as para-vets with on- job assistance from experienced veterinary practitioners coupled with in-house trainings